Surveyor hiring and training

 Outline of training content

-- Introduction to J-PAL/IPA (if applicable; optional depending on surveyors' experience working with J-PAL and IPA--around 1/2 hours)
+- Introduction to your organization (if applicable; optional depending on surveyors' experience working with your organization--around 1/2 hours.)

 - Organizational policies (highly recommended--between 2-4 hours).
 This session should provide an overview of the organization (as relevant) and key persons in the organization and explain key policies such as safety and security in the field, data confidentiality, sexual harassment, child protection, and the organization’s code of conduct.
 You should also go over policies around payment (incl. overtime rates), expenses, and reimbursements.
 You can save this for later if you have not yet finalized your successful candidates.